dashpilot/netlify-build-status-widget/README.md

 `NETLIFY_SITE_ID` (Settings > General > Site Details > API ID).

 Visit your site and you should see the Netlify Build Status widget, showing you the current build status!

+# Todo

+-   make a button so you can easily refresh the page

+I welcome any feedback on the implementation, since it's been a while since I've released anything :-)